 Itinerary Nusa Penida and how to get around

 For ticking off all the amazing places to see in Nusa Penida you have to travel around for at least 3 days.
 As it is not far from Bali I recommend only coming with a daypack and hire a scooter when you arrive.
 For around $4 - $6 a day you should be able to get one and to me there is only one way to travel Nusa Penida: on a motorbike!
 Click on the link to read about my 4-day adventure.
 The roads are bad yes, but drive slowly and you will manage.
-Actually improvements are coming rapidly, the road towards Atuh Beach is for example completely new.
-The road to Angel’s Billabong and Broken Beach is still a disaster but with these places gaining so much popularity the islands road conditions will soon be better.
+Actually improvements are coming rapidly, the road towards Atuh Beach is for example completely new and it is amazing to drive your motorbike along the winding coastl road.
+The road to Angel’s Billabong and Broken Beach is still a disaster but with these places gaining so much popularity the road conditions on the island will soon be better.

 Nusa Penida Day trip from Bali